solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Why_Move_To_Azure.md

 Now that you understand the benefits of a MySQL deployment and a few common models to operate MySQL, this section explains approaches to host MySQL on Azure and the advantages of the Azure platform.

-## Azure Platform

-Microsoft announced Azure, formally known as Windows Azure, in 2008.
-At its inception, the only database offering that Windows Azure had was *SQL Azure*, based on Microsoft SQL Server.
-Ever since Windows Azure became generally available in 2010, Microsoft has made its cloud platform far more flexible, including support for open source databases such as MySQL and VM (IaaS) offerings.

-### Advantages
+## Advantages

-The Azure platform is trusted by millions of customers and over 90,000 Cloud Solution Providers partnered with Microsoft.
+The Azure platform is trusted by millions of customers, and there are over 90,000 Cloud Solution Providers partnered with Microsoft.
 Azure allows firms to easily modernize their applications, expedite application development, and tailor their applications for their industries.
 In fact, according to internal Microsoft research, 85% of Fortune 100 companies have employed Azure AI solutions to innovate and greatly reduce their time to market for new features.
 Moreover, a [July 2020 Forrester study](https://azure.microsoft.com/resources/the-revenue-and-growth-opportunities-for-microsoft-azure-partners/) found that the studied group of Microsoft partners increased their gross margin by 12% due to customer demand for Azure solutions.
+MySQL is a cost-effective database engine, and the Azure platform offers a high-quality support service to meet enterprise needs.

 By offering solutions on Azure, ISVs can access the largest B2B market.
 In addition, through the [Azure Partner Builder's Program](https://partner.microsoft.com/marketing/azure-isv-technology-partners), Azure assists ISVs with offering their solutions for customers to evaluate, purchase, and deploy.